 Annual Progress Reports

-Starting in 2020, UCLA is releasing an annual report for each of the first three TCC sites, for a total of five sets of annual reports.
-Over time, these reports will highlight implementation progress, changing community conditions, lessons learned that can inform future action, and ultimately results that can be attributed to TCC investments.
+The UCLA Luskin Center for Innovation releases an annual progress report for each of the TCC sites where the center works (Fresno, Ontario, Northeast San Fernando Valley, Stockton and Watts).
+These reports highlight implementation progress, changing community conditions, lessons learned that can inform future action and results that can be attributed to TCC investments.

-The first set of annual reports include several components: background information, profiles of the transformative plans and projects, testimonies from real people involved, and a wealth of baseline data on community conditions that could change as a result of five years of TCC implementation.
-This includes data related to demographic, economic, energy, environmental, health, housing, and transportation conditions.
+The annual reports include several components: background information, profiles of the transformative plans and projects, testimonies from residents and workers in TCC communities, and a wealth of baseline data on community conditions that could change as a result of five years of TCC implementation.
+This includes data related to demographic, economic, energy, environmental, health, housing and transportation conditions.

-UCLA will periodically publish news stories about TCC progress, starting with this article:
+UCLA will periodically publish news stories about TCC progress:

 Resources for Researchers